apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 * Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
 * Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
 * Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.
 * Install a debugger - choose one of the two options below.
 Option 1 requires additional hardware but very easy to set up.
-Option 2 is free software install but not as simple as Option 1.
+Option 2 is free software but not as simple as Option 1.

 <br>